bitovi/academy/src/react/10-optimizaton-hooks.md

 @page learn-react/optimization-hooks Optimization Hooks
 @parent learn-react 10

-@description Learn how to optimize your React apps with some helpful hooks.
+@description Learn how to optimize your React apps with `useMemo` and `useCallback`.

 @body